 What is the Section 8 voucher amount?

 The level of rent assistance a household receives is based on their income and the local rental market.
 Renters must pay 30% of their monthly adjusted gross income (AGI) for rent and utilities.
 AGI is the amount of income earned before any deductions.
 If the monthly rent exceeds that amount, the renter must pay the difference.
-However, they cannot apply more than 40% of their AGI toward rent.
+But they cannot apply more than 40% of their AGI toward rent.

 What are the Section 8 housing income limits?